Skip to main content

 Choose how the comparison results are displayed.
 You can view the changes side by side, showing both versions next to each other, or as a single document, where all changes are combined into one view for easier review.

-Comparing PDF files can take longer, as PDFs must first be converted to Word format.
+PDF comparisons may take longer because PDFs must first be converted to Word format.

 Reviewing the results

-Jump quickly between detected changes.
-(Moved paragraphs are not included in this navigation.)Insert
+• Previous / Next change - Navigate quickly between detected changes (note: moved paragraphs are not included in this navigation).

-Download the comparison results as a Word or PDF file.
+• Export to DOCX / PDF - Download the comparison results as a Word or PDF file for sharing or further review.